rule

 Chapter 15: Paras'urâma, the Lord's Warrior Incarnation

-(10) Learning about this said the sage to his wife: 'That is a most regrettable thing you did, your son will be a fierce punitive personality while your brother will be a learned scholar of spirituality!'
+(10) Learning about this the sage said to his wife: 'You did something very wrong!
+Now your son will be a fierce, punitive personality while your brother will be a scholar in spiritual science!'

-(11) Satyavatî beseeched him that it would not be so, and thus said that son of Bhrigu: 'If not, then will his son become that!', and next was Jamadagni born.
+(11) Satyavatî beseeched him that it would not be so and thus the son of Bhrigu said: 'Then the son of your son will be that way!'
+Thereafter Jamadagni was born.

 next